Seats and Staff

 Staff, Diploma students and Collaborators

 PhD in Earth Sciences, researcher at CNR-IGAG.
 He is interested in Quaternary environmental and climate history, with special reference to the use of plants as ecological and palaeoclimatic proxies, and the human impact on the environment.

 e-mail: cesare.ravazzi at igag.cnr.it

 PhD in Geological Sciences and Geotechnologies, researcher at CNR-IGAG, she focused on the palynostratigraphy of Plio-Pleistocene series from the Po Basin, on the history of anthropic impact at high-altitude alpine and prealpine sites, and on the microbotanical and chronological evidence for the foundation of the urban center of Bergamo.
 Since the Academic Year 2007-2008 she gives lectures in Palynology at the Univ. of Milano.

 Ph.D in Natural Sciences at the Faculty of Geosciences, University of Bremen (Germany).
 Within the frame of the CNR - NextData project (2015-2018) she developed transfer functions to be applied on fossil pollen records (Holocene, Last Glacial Maximum, last 15 ka) to obtain quantitative estimates of paleoclimate parameters for northern Italy.
 She took part in several field campaigns.
 Currently she works for the Museum of Nature South Tyrol as Permian palynologist.

-Diploma in Cultural Heritage Studies at the University of Milano, now PhD student at the New York University - Institute for the Study of the Ancient World.
+Diploma in Cultural Heritage Studies at the University of Milano, he obtained a PhD at the New York University - Institute for the Study of the Ancient World.
 He is interested in Environmental Archaeology, with special focus on anthracology and xylology.
 He is also involved in quantitative paleoclimate reconstructions through palynological data, and interested in the climate-environment-human cultures interactions during prehistoric and protohistoric times.

 Diploma in Natural Sciences (Palaeobiology).
 He is interested in the evolution of natural and anthropic vegetation in Bronze Age archaeological sites with special reference to the site of Lavagnone di Desenzano del Garda (BS).
 He takes part to the stratigraphic and paleobotanical analysis of sediments to reconstruct the paleoenvironmental history of the Po Plain sector between the Adda and the Serio Rivers.